oskarhlm/it2805/lecture_notes/lecture_notes.md

     - Creates new virtual elements
     - **::after**: Allows inserting content onto a page from CSS, instead of HTML.
 While the end result is not actually in the DOM, it appears on the page as if it is.
 This content loads after HTML elements.
     - **::before**: Allows inserting content onto a page from CSS, instead of HTML.
 While the end result is not actually in the DOM, it appears on the page as if it is.
 This content loads before HTML elements.
+    - ::after
+    - ::backdrop
+    - ::before
+    - ::cue
+    - ::cue-region
+    - ::first-letter
+    - ::first-line
+    - ::file-selector-button
+    - ::grammar-error Experimental
+    - ::marker
+    - ::part()
+    - ::placeholder
+    - ::selection
+    - ::slotted()
+    - ::spelling-error Experimental
+    - ::target-text

 - Specificity Value
-  - Style attribute > ID > Class, pseudo-class, attribute > Elements
+  - Style attribute > ID > Class, pseudo-class, attribute > Elements, pseudo-elements

 ## Lecture 4 - CSS properties